Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Finally, be realistic about the roles you’re applying for.
 If a job spec says that the job requires 1-2 years’ experience, you’re unlikely to be considered with no work experience at all.
-By being realistic about the roles you apply for (generally targeting entry-level roles that don’t ask for a lot of previous experience) you’ll be able to make yourself stand out from the crowd by focusing on other things you can offer.
+No experience careers do exist - you just have to be realistic about the roles you apply for (generally targeting entry-level roles that don’t ask for a lot of previous experience).
+By applying for little to no experience graduate jobs, you’ll be able to make yourself stand out from the crowd by focusing on other things you can offer.

 Your CV is likely to be the first thing an employer looks at, so it should portray the very best version of you and your skill set.
 Because you don’t have any work experience, you’ll need to focus on other qualities in order to make your CV stand out.

 If you are successful in getting an interview, you’ll need to be able to sell yourself to the employer.
 As you don’t have work experience to discuss, be prepared to talk in depth about your qualifications, university experience, interests, and the skills you’ve learnt along the way.

 It’s essential to make sure you’re fully prepared beforehand (we’ve got a whole guide to answering the most common interview questions).
 Preparing and practicing your answers will not only help you to come across as a calm and confident candidate, but will also ensure that you don’t leave out the things you want to talk to the employer about – like your qualifications or achievements.